VJPathak/VJPathak/README.md

 - 🌱 I’m currently learning aspects of Data science
 - 💞️ I’m looking to collaborate on exciting Projects related to Data Analysis
 - 📫 React Me on my E-mail pathakvashishth05@gmail.com
-- I have worked C, CPP, React, Node, Python, PHP, PL/SQL and MongoDB, Oracle MysQL as Database
+- I have worked in C, CPP, React, Node, Python, PHP, PL/SQL and MongoDB, Oracle MysQL as Database

 <!---
 VJPathak/VJPathak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.